oscar-sabet/todo-guru/README.md

 Wireframes are a important part of the UI design process.
 They are simple sketches that outline the basic structure and layout of a web page or application.
 Wireframes help to visualize the placement of elements on the page and guide the development process.

-The design did not change significantly during development but addition features, content and details were added to enhance the applicationbeyond the initial scope.
+The design did not change significantly during development but addition features, content and details were added to enhance the application beyond the initial scope.

 home